 449. Extension or abridgment of time

-(1) The Registrar may grant an extension of, or may abridge, a time for doing anything required to be done by a co-operative by this Act, or the rules of a co-operative on the terms, if any, as the Registrar decides.
+(1) The Registrar may grant an extension of, or may abridge, a time for doing anything required to be done by a co-operative or a participating co-operative by this Act or by a co-operative by the rules of a co-operative on the terms, if any, as the Registrar decides.

 (2) The Registrar may grant an extension of time even if the time for doing the thing has expired.

+[Section 449 amended by No. 7 of 2016 s.
+168.]

 450. Power of Registrar to intervene in proceedings

 (1) The Registrar may intervene in proceedings relating to a matter arising under this Act.